 Main Agile methodology steps for project par performance

 So, we figured out how and when Agile methodology can be useful, and when it is absolutely inapplicable.
 Like any complex system, Agile has a number of its important components, that determine the direction of the entire project development work.
 It is important for each of the stages to be executed correctly.

 We collected our tips on how to make your project flawless in accordance with three fundamental steps of Agile methodology.
 Read them all and make your mental notes of it!

 Step 1.
 Prioritization of the project purposes

-This is the initial part of the work, when the development team, project and product managers come together and make work planning.
-All the professionals decide how the project will look, write user stories about the features of the project that should be added in its structure and functionality.
+This is the initial part of the work, when the development team, project, and product managers come together and make work planning.
+All the professionals decide how the project will look, write user stories about the features of the project that should be added to its structure and functionality.